JPBlancoDB/csv-importer/README.md

 # CSV Importer

 The purpose of this project is being able to import a csv file.
+For visualizing design diagrams use [PlantUML](http://plantuml.com/).

 ## Pre-requisites